-There are significant risks associated with using one-off reserves to fund permanent budget gaps (because the Government's cuts to local authority funding are permanent, but reserves can only be used once which would only delay rather than reduce the need to make future savings).
-However, the seriousness of the Authority's financial challenges mean that the Council's financial strategy does include the limited use of one-off resources to help manage the impact of Government funding cuts over the medium term.
+More generally, the Council avoids using one-off reserves to fund permanent budget gaps - because the Government's cuts to local authority funding are permanent, but reserves can only be used once which would only delay rather than reduce the need to make future savings.
+However, the seriousness of the Authority's financial challenges mean that the Council's financial strategy has, in previous years, included the limited use of one-off resources to help manage the impact of Government funding cuts over the medium term.
+The need for this approach to be adopted in future will continue to be kept under review.